do-jonathan4/lfz-m2/exercises/node-notes-cli/README.md

 ### Tips

-- If you `require()` a `.json` file, Node's module system will automatically parse its contents into JavaScript objects.
 - Use `JSON.stringify(data, null, 2)` to create a JSON string with nice indentation and formatting before writing it back to `data.json`.

 ### Demo